globalopsteam/fast-forward-js-action/README.md

 - Wait for the action to execute (~10 seconds)

 To set-up this GitHub action in your repository, check out the example workflow description file in .github/workflows/.
 You can see one set up for the basic use case, and one for the advanced use case.
+Adding a label to the PR if it is fast-forward-able can be done using a github action, see [ff-label.yml](https://github.com/APN-Pucky/metamorph/blob/67d3f9470dc1127c23b81c6b826c8d03bf61d5bc/.github/workflows/ff-label.yml)

 ## Permissions